ntclark/PostScript/PostScript/Readme.md

 Another far better option in the future will be right here.
 Watch this space, my next task will be just that, implement the PDF creation part of my system.

-My disdain for most Open Source is not a secret, if you're curious about that, peruse my thoughts on the [root page]('./') readme.
+My disdain for most Open Source is not a secret, if you're curious about that, peruse my thoughts on the [root page](../) readme.

 In fact, my entire reason for writing this system is because I believe GhostScript is an absolute nightmare to understand.
 I guess those shocked by that statement probably think I'm unfair and wonder if I had bothered to read the documentation or usage notes.
 What those people may have assumed is that I'm talking about "usage" - I am not.

-You see, *anytime* I'm going to use any software whatsoever in a system that I am writing, I will always bring that system as a project in my own development environment and build and debug through it at the **very** deepest level.
-I insist in thoroughly understand everything that software does and how it does it, and most importantly - what are, and how did they implement, the underlying algorithms, equations, or any aspect of the solution domain of the system.
+You see, *anytime* I'm going to use any software whatsoever in a system that will have my name associated it, I will always bring that software as a project sid by side into my development environment and build and debug through it at the **very** deepest level.
+I insist in thoroughly understand everything that software does and how it does it, and most importantly - what are, and how did they implement, the underlying algorithms, equations, or any aspect of the solution domain for the system.

 Put simply, I will **not** put my name on software if it includes software that I do not **completely** understand.
 I must also believe that it is completely free of bugs and has at least some modicum of cleanliness, readability, efficiency and ability for maintainability and extensibility.